 Types of Lions

-About 10,000 years ago, lions were also found in Eurasia as well as America.
-With time, some species became extinct.
-Eight subspecies of lions are recognized.
+About 10,000 years ago, lions also lived in Eurasia and America.
+Over time, some groups died out.
+Eight subspecies are now recognized.
 These include:

 P. l. persica (Asiatic lion)

-Popularly known as the Indian lion or the Persian lion, this species is widely found in the Gir Forest National Park in the state of Gujarat, India.
+Also called the Indian lion or Persian lion, this subspecies lives in the Gir Forest National Park in Gujarat, India.
 It is slightly smaller than the African lion and has a less developed mane.
-The male species weighs between 160 to 190 kg, while the female weighs between 110 to 120 kg.
-Compared to the African lion, it has a lesser genetic variation.
+Males weigh between 160 and 190 kg, while females weigh between 110 and 120 kg.
+It has less genetic variation than the African lion.

 P. l. leo (Barbary lion)

-It is believed to be native to the Atlas Mountain of North Africa, which is why it is also called the Atlas lion.
-Once, it was considered to be one of the biggest lion species.
-According to records and stuffed museum specimens, its length (head to tail) varied between 7 feet 9 inches to 9 feet 2 inches.
-It is typically considered extinct now, since records depict that some of the last lions of these species were killed somewhere between the 1950s and 1960s.
+Native to the Atlas Mountains of North Africa, it is also called the Atlas lion.
+It was once thought to be one of the biggest lion subspecies.
+Records and stuffed museum specimens show its length from head to tail varied between 7 feet 9 inches and 9 feet 2 inches.
+It is now considered extinct.
+The last known individuals were killed somewhere between the 1950s and 1960s.

 P. l. senegalensis (West African lion)

-It is also called the Senegal lion, and is native to West Africa, which is why it is called the West African lion.
-Its size is somewhat similar to the lions native to Central Africa, but is smaller than the ones from Southern Africa.
-The total population of this species is believed to be less than 1000 overall, and is considered to be among the most endangered species.
+Also known as the Senegal lion, it is native to West Africa.
+Its size is similar to lions from Central Africa, but smaller than those from Southern Africa.
+The total population is believed to be less than 1,000, making it one of the most endangered subspecies.

 P. l. azandica (Northeast Congo Lion)

-This subspecies is native to the lands of Uganda and D R Congo; it is also called the ‘Uganda lion’.
-It is found in the Kidepo Valley in Uganda, and also in parts of Central Africa, in the Murchison Falls National Parks.
-It was abundantly found in the Congo River Basin, but, after the surveys conducted in 2008, no lions have been found there.
-This species is also classified as severely endangered.
+Native to Uganda and the DR Congo, it is also called the ‘Uganda lion’.
+It lives in the Kidepo Valley in Uganda and in the Murchison Falls National Parks in Central Africa.
+It was once common in the Congo River Basin, but surveys conducted in 2008 found no lions remaining there.
+This subspecies is classified as severely endangered.

 P. l. nubica (East African or Masai lion)

-This East African species is described as being from ‘Nubia’, and has longer legs and less curvier backs than other species.
-They are generally between 8 to 10 feet tall, and have a variety of mane styles.
-That is to say, they have great tufts of manes, or their manes look like they have been combed backwards.
-Fortunately, this species hasn’t been classified as endangered yet, and is found in parts of Uganda and Kenya and the Tanga Region.
+Described as coming from ‘Nubia’, this East African subspecies has longer legs and less curved backs than other lions.
+They are generally between 8 and 10 feet in length and sport a variety of mane styles — some have large bushy tufts, others have manes that look combed backwards.
+Thankfully, this subspecies has not yet been classified as endangered.
+It is found in parts of Uganda, Kenya, and the Tanga Region.

 P. l. bleyenberghi (Southwest African or Katanga lion)

-This species is native to southwestern Africa.
-It is found in Zimbabwe, Botswana, Zambia, Zaire, Angola, etc. It is among the largest lion subspecies.
-The name ‘Katanga’ signifies a place called ‘Katanga’, in Zaire, from where the species seems to have originated.
-Katanga lions have lighter manes than their counterparts.
+This subspecies is native to southwestern Africa and is found in Zimbabwe, Botswana, Zambia, Zaire, and Angola.
+It is among the largest of all lion subspecies.
+Its name comes from the Katanga region in Zaire, where it is thought to have originated.
+Katanga lions have lighter manes than most other lions.

 P. l. krugeri (Southeast African or Transvaal lion)